Marketing Education

 As a faculty member, I've been contributing to two undergraduate marketing courses :

-In our commitment to broadening access to marketing education, we developed some resources.
-These include an open-education textbook on marketing, available at no cost, and an introductory document on marketing metrics.
+To broaden access to marketing education, me and my colleagues developed some resources.
+These include an open-education textbook on marketing and an introductory document on marketing metrics.

 Principles of Marketing